Managing Alpine Linux Based Container Images With Renovate

 Ubuntu.
 If you're using python:3.11.4-bullseye

-, Renovate will not identify an
+, Renovate does not identify an

 update to python:3.11.4-bookworm